Christ Church C.E. Primary School

 PE

-Our indoor P.E is on a Wednesday afternoon.
-This half-term our unit is 'circuits'.
-During this unit the children will complete:
+Our indoor P.E is on a Tuesday afternoon.
+This half-term our unit is 'Gymnastics'.
+During this unit the children will be focusing on a range of key skills:

 Spring Term 1 NEWS!